Google launches Document AI suite of parsing and processing tools in preview

 Lending DocAI and Procurement DocAI are now a part of the DocAI platform.

-“We believe that any company that has to manually extract data from complex documents at scale can greatly benefit from Google Cloud AI,” Google product manager Lewis Lui and product marketing manager Yang Liang wrote in a blog post.
+“We believe that any company that has to manually extract data from complex documents at scale can greatly benefit from Google Cloud AI,” Google product manager Lewis Liu and product marketing manager Yang Liang wrote in a blog post.
 “Transforming documents into structured data increases the speed of decision making for companies, unlocking measurable business value and helping develop better experiences for customers.”

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how